 Speak to one of our Designers.

-An eternity ring traditionally sits alongside the engagement ring and wedding ring, so it needs to be chosen with this in mind.
+An eternity ring traditionally sits alongside the engagement ring and wedding ring, so you should keep this in mind when choosing it.
+All three should complement one another.

 These days many people disregard that tradition and wear the eternity ring on the right hand.
 In this case, it is not necessary to match the other rings.